Investigations and findings

 Human Health Risk Assessment

-As part of the investigations, Defence conducted a Human Health Risk Assessment.
-This assessment measured the PFAS exposure risks to people living, working within and visiting Jervis Bay.
+Defence conducted a Human Health Risk Assessment to measure the PFAS exposure risks to people living, working within and visiting Jervis Bay.
 The assessment found the PFAS contamination from Jervis Bay Range Facility and HMAS Creswell has an elevated exposure risk to human health at some locations.
-More details on Defence’s risk assessment, can be found in the Human Health Risk Assessment factsheet found under the Recent reports and factsheets section.
+More details on Defence’s risk assessment, can be found in the Human Health Risk Assessment factsheets found under the 'Recent reports and factsheets' section below.

 Additional investigations